Rigidity of quantum algebras: Rigidity results

 \end{theorem}

 In other words, the above defined $Z_{\infty}$ is a functor from the category of good quantizations of Poisson normal varieties (which are generically symplectic of a fixed dimension) to the category of $\mathbb{C}_{\infty}$-Poisson algebras.
-Moreover, the functor $Z_{\infty}$ is faithful when restricted to either semi-simple automorphisms, or any automorphism provided that the quantization is of a normal Poisson variety which is symplectic on its smooth locus.
+Moreover, the functor $Z_{\infty}$ is faithful when restricted to either semi-simple automorphisms.

 The statement of the above theorem becomes nicer for the following class of filtered quantization.
 Their definition is directly motivated and related to the notion of Frobenius constant quantizations introduced by Bezrukavnikov and Kaledin \cite{BK}.